ketil-malde/ektools/README.md

 particular interest is the function `type3_convert()`, which converts from the native RAW format, to standard /sv/ values.

-The parsers for individual datagram is taken from PyEchoLab, and can be found in the `util` subdirectory.
+The parsers for individual datagrams are taken from PyEchoLab, and can be found in the `util` subdirectory.